saibotsivad/svelte-app-tutorial/README.md

-The `#if` and `/if` properties are Svelte template syntax markers for conditionally displaying the content between the curly braces if the referenced property (in this case `entry.email` or `entry.twitter`) exists.
+The `#if` and `/if` properties are Svelte template syntax markers for conditionally displaying the content between the curly braces if the referenced property (in this case if `entry.email` or `entry.twitter`) exists.

-Let's make the parent component, to see how we will use child components:
+Let's make the parent component, to see how we use child components:

 ```html
 <!-- List.html -->